easttennesseecc-star/Q-Top-Dog-IDE/MEDICAL_AND_SCIENTIFIC_DATA_APPLICATIONS.md

 | Reproducibility | ✅ Built-in | ❌ No | ❌ No | ❌ No |
 | Team Collaboration | ✅ Real-time | ❌ Limited | ⚠️ Basic | ❌ Limited |

-**Result**: Q-IDE is 5-10x better positioned for healthcare/science than any competitor.
+**Result**: Top Dog is 5-10x better positioned for healthcare/science than any competitor.

 ---